 You can find Tier 1 providers, practices and hospitals in the provider directory.
 Alternatively, you may request a provider directory from your benefits professional (e.g., your human resources manager) if you obtained your Monument Health network plan through your employer.

 Why do I need a primary care provider?

 We strongly encourage each Monument Health member to have a primary care provider–a physician (MD or DO), a nurse-practitioner (NP) or a physician assistant (PA).
 Having a designated primary care provider–who you know and trust and who knows you–ensures you have a “medical home.”
 In a medical home, you are at the center of care.
 Your care is comprehensive, not just about sick care or urgent care and not just about your physical health but, instead, inclusive of mental health and other important aspects of the whole you.

 Am I required to change my primary care provider to a Monument Health provider?

 No, you are never required to change your primary care provider (or other providers, like specialists, etc.).
 We do suggest that you consider a Tier 1 provider or facility to optimize your experience and keep costs down.

 What happens if I need to go to the emergency room?

 First, your safety and well-being is the priority.
-Please seek care at the nearest or otherwise most appropriate facility if you truly have a life-threatening emergency.
+Please seek care at the nearest facility if you truly have a life-threatening emergency.
 If, however, you are in a position to select which emergency room to seek care, we encourage that of St. Mary’s Hospital.
 At St. Mary’s emergency room, we have the teams, processes and technology set up to optimize your experience while best controlling the cost.
 Please also remember that Monument Health members have guaranteed access to Docs On-Call and the Redlands After Hours Clinic for your urgent-care needs.
 And last, we look forward to working with other local hospital partners to improve choice.